 Is thermal or night vision better for coyote hunting?

 Both products have their strengths and weaknesses.
 However, thermal imagers are passive and do not rely on a light source and this makes them better at night.
-On the other hand, night vision relies on the ambient light source to function.
+On the other hand, for tactical situations where you need to see detail to maintain situational awareness, night vision is a preferable option.
+Night vision scopes relies on the ambient light source to function.
 If none is present in the surroundings, then an infrared light emitter will be utilized.

 Can you use thermal imaging for hunting?

 Absolutely!
 One of the main purposes of having a thermal imager monocular is hunting.
-These devices are especially helpful during the night due to their capabilities in viewing areas without the need for any illumination.
+These devices are especially helpful for night vision due to their capabilities in viewing areas without the need for any illumination.